 We propose that REITs with higher credit ratings should have lower interest rate sensitivities.
 We believe that higher credit rated REITs have an advantage over lower credit rated REITs.
 REITs with higher credit ratings can benefit more from refinancing in times of changing interest rates levels, while REITs with lower credit ratings have a higher risk of investors negatively reassessing their cost of financing in increasing rate environments.

-Liability Portfolio Characteristics: Effective average interest rate of debt, fixed to floating ratio, leverage, and derivatives rate changes.
+Liability Portfolio Characteristics: Effective average interest rate of debt, fixed to floating ratio, leverage, and derivatives

+We propose that REITs with higher leverage could be more severely impacted by the interest rate changes.
 In a 2014 REIT Valuation Report by Green Street Advisors, research on balance sheet risk implied that markets favor REITs with lower leverage.
 Green Street Advisors were able to show that over the ten year period ending September 2012, a 10% variance in the leverage ratio had been associated with a 5% gap in total returns.
 Given that investors shun more highly levered REITs, we were interested in testing if this may be due an assumption of higher interest rate sensitivity for these REITs.
 The more levered a REIT is, the potentially greater their interest expense which could negatively impact their net operating income.
 We further propose that REITs that are already exposed to higher effective interest rates could have higher interest rate sensitivities as a result of higher cost of debt.
-Lastly we assert that REITs that use derivatives should have lower interest rate sensitivity when compared to REITs that do not, as employing interest rate related derivatives is an indication of an attempt to manage exposure to interest rates.
+Lastly we assert that REITs that do not, as employing interest rate related derivatives is an indication of an attempt to manage exposure to interest rates.